bkesterbyld/maroon-potato/src/pages/index.md

       - title: data management as simple as a spreadsheet
         subtitle: ''
         content: >
-          Model data, complex relationships and mappings to any existing systems in an experience as easy as a spreadsheet.
-The service supports all kinds of data and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
+          Model data, relationships and mappings to existing systems in an experience as easy as a spreadsheet.
+The service supports all kinds of data through a single interface and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
         actions: []
         image: images/spreadsheet.png
         media_position: right